-The named staff members (at least 2) responsible for co-ordinating staff anaphylaxis training and the upkeep of the school's anaphylaxis policy are:-
+The named staff members (at least 2) responsible for co-ordinating staff anaphylaxis training and the upkeep of the school's anaphylaxis and allergy policy are:-

-- Alison Bailey (School Nurse) - Bob Hammond (Deputy Head Pastoral)
+- Alison Bailey (School Nurse and Designated Allergy Lead) - Bob Hammond (Deputy Head Pastoral)

 A list of all children with allergies and special diets is on display in the Common Room and Kitchen, which is kept up to date by the School Nurse.
-The list is emailed to all staff annually, or as updates are required.
+The list is emailed to all staff annually, or as updates are required and is also available in 'Staff Shared' 'Medical' on the shared drive.

-All staff will complete online AllergyWise anaphylaxis training annually.
+All staff will complete online Allergy Team training annually.
 Training is also available on an ad-hoc basis for any new members of staff.